Atrophic vaginitis: Treatment

 Symptoms of genitourinary syndrome of menopause (GSM) will unlikely be resolved without treatment.
-Women may have many or a few symptoms so treatment is provided that best suits each woman.
+Some individuals may have many or a few symptoms so treatment is provided that best suits each person.
 If other health problems are also present, these can be taken into account when determining the best course of treatment.
 For those who have symptoms related to sexual activities, a lubricant may be sufficient.
 If both urinary and genital symptoms exist, local, low-dose estrogen therapy can be effective.
-Those women who are survivors of hormone-sensitive cancer may need to be treated more cautiously.
-Some women can have symptoms that are widespread and may be at risk for osteoporosis.
+Those individuals who are survivors of hormone-sensitive cancer may need to be treated more cautiously.
+Some people can have symptoms that are widespread and may be at risk for osteoporosis.
 Estrogen and adjuvants may be best.
+Recent research showed a medication called ospemifene can be an alternative oral treatment if vaginal products or hormone therapy is not suitable for patients surviving gynecological cancer.
+Ospemifene can increase collagen production to improve vaginal tissue, which will help reduce GSM symptoms.
+Studies have shown this medication has helped increase vaginal pH, elasticity, and moisture to improve vaginal health as well as sexual and emotional well-being.